 “Now Elisha had been suffering from the illness from which he died.
 Jehoash king of Israel went down to see him and wept over him.
 “My father!
 My father!” he cried.
-“The chariots and horsemen of Israel” 2nd Kings 13:14 NIV.
+“The chariots and horsemen of Israel” (2nd Kings 13:14).

-So this prophet is sick and he has a disease, and the wicked king Jehoash comes to see him.
+So this prophet is sick, and he has a disease, and the wicked king Jehoash comes to see him.
 He needs help.
-He has already lost over 10,000 men, so now he decides he needs to humble himself and seek the Lord Adonai.
-He really could care less about Elisha.
+He has already lost over 10,000 men, so now he decides he needs to humble himself and seek counsel.
 His dramatic, “My Father, My Father,” comes more than likely from his own fear.
-We’ve all met those people and even family members who mock us until their house is n trouble and then they call requesting prayer.
+We’ve all met those people who mock us until their house is in trouble and they need prayer.

 “Elisha said, “Get a bow and some arrows,” and he did so.
 Take the bow in your hands,” he said to the king of Israel.
-When he had taken it, ELISHA PUT HIS HANDS ON THE KINGS HANDS.”
+When he had taken it, Elisha put his hands on the king’s hands.”
 Open the east window,” he said, and he opened it.
-“SHOOT!”
+“Shoot!”
 Elisha said, and he shot.
-“THE LORD’S ARROWS OF VICTORY, THE ARROW OF VICTORY OVER ARAM!”
+“The Lord’s arrows of victory, the arrow of victory over Aram!”
 Elisha declared.
-“You will completely destroy the Arameans at Aphek.”
-2ND Kings 13:15-17 NIV.
+“You will completely destroy the Arameans at Aphek” (2ND Kings 13:15-17).

-Don’t make the mistake of this wimpy, faithless, king.
-Don’t go meet with the Lord Adonai and then not expect Him to fight for you.
-HIS HANDS ARE OVER YOUR HANDS.
+Don’t make the mistake of this wimpy, faithless, king who did not grasp the prophetic significance of what the prophet was telling him to do.
+Don’t meet with the Father and then not expect Him to fight for you.

-Then he said, “Take the arrows,” and the king took them.
+“Take the arrows,” and the king took them.
 Elisha told him, “Strike the ground.”
-HE STRUCK IT THREE TIMES AND STOPPED.
-The man of God was ANGRY with him and said, “You should have struck the ground FIVE OR SIX TIMES; then you would have defeated Aram and completely destroyed it.
-But now you will defeat it only three times” 2nd Kings 13:18-19 NIV.
+He struck three times and stopped.
+The man of God was angry with him and said, “You should have struck the ground five or six times; then you would have defeated Aram and completely destroyed it.
+But now you will defeat it only three times” (2nd Kings 13:18-19).

-How many times have we halfheartedly took our war arrows and barely made a dent in the battle because we were not prepared for battle, all we had was a wimpy cry, fear, doubt, and unbelief.
-HIS MIGHTY HANDS WERE ON TOP OF OURS BUT WE COULDN’T SEE THEM.
-We had a chance to shoot and we didn’t complete the mission.
-If you have something you are facing don’t walk into it with fear, unbelief and worry.
+How many times have we halfheartedly took our war arrows and barely made a dent in the battle because we did not trust Him?
+All we had was a wimpy cry, fear, doubt, and unbelief.
+His mighty Hands were on top of ours, but we couldn’t see them.
+We had a chance to shoot, but we didn’t complete the mission.
+We had a moment to blow on the kindle of dust and start a fire, but we barely blew a puff of air.
+If you have something you are facing, don’t walk into it with fear, unbelief, and worry.